Przemysław Czarnek

-Przemysław Czarnek (born 11 June 1977) is a Polish politician and academic, who was voivode of the Lubelskie Voivodeship from 2015–2019.
+Przemysław Czarnek (born 11 June 1977) is a Polish politician and academic, who was voivode of the Lubelskie Voivodeship from 2015 to 2019.
 He was elected in 2019 as a member of the 9th Sejm as a member of Law and Justice.
-Czarnek is notable for his opposition to LGBT rights, his controversial comments on women's rights, and supporting corporal punishment for children.
-He filed a criminal case in opposition to the recognition of Ukrainian victims of the Home Army in the 1944 Sahryń massacre.

-On 19 October 2020, Czarnek was appointed Minister of Education and Science.
-He is a supporter of the ultra-conservative Catholic organization Ordo Iuris.
+Czarnek served as Minister of Education and Science from 2020 to 2023.
+He competed for his party's nomination in the 2025 Polish presidential election, ultimately being defeated by Institute of National Remembrance director Karol Nawrocki, who would go on to win the election.

 Childhood and education

 Czarnek grew up in Goszczanów in the county of Sieradz in the Łódź Voivodeship of western Poland.
 His mother was a nurse and his father was a truck driver.
 He moved to Lublin to live with an uncle at the age of 15.

 Czarnek graduated from the John Paul II Catholic University of Lublin (KUL) in 2001 in law, obtained his doctorate in constitutional law from KUL in 2006, and obtained his habilitation at KUL in 2015.